Umuzi-org/ACN-syllabus/content/data-science/foundational-short-course/6-data-types/_index.md

 - the different types of turtles found on the beach
 - the difficulty of a problem (easy, medium, hard)

-Can you think of any more examples in your own life?
+Try to think of more examples in your own life and test your understanding.